ServiceStack/PocoDynamo/README.md

     .Exec();
 ```

-This return a list of populated indexes that now includes the `Qty` field:
+This returns a list of populated indexes that now includes the `Qty` field:

     expensiveOrderIndexes.PrintDump();
     [